green-sauce-hack/green-sauce-hack/README.md

 - 👋 Hi, I’m @green-sauce-hack
-- 👀 I’m good on the keyboard is... am a white hat hacker, and developer.... cool?
+- 👀 I’m very good on the keyboard... experience is key
 - 🌱
 - 💞️
 -